 Structured Notes.
-An Underlying Fund may use structured notes to pursue its objective.
 Structured notes generally are individually negotiated agreements and may be traded over-the-counter.
 They are organized and operated to restructure the investment characteristics of the underlying security or asset.
 This restructuring involves the deposit with or purchase by an entity, such as a corporation or trust, of specified instruments (such as commercial bank loans) and the issuance by that entity of one or more classes of securities ("structured securities") backed by, or representing interests in, the underlying instruments.
 The cash flow on the underlying instruments may be apportioned among the newly issued structured securities to create securities with different investment characteristics, such as varying maturities, payment priorities and interest rate provisions, and the extent of such payments made with respect to structured securities is dependent on the extent of the cash flow on the underlying instruments.

 With respect to structured notes, because structured securities typically involve no credit enhancement, their credit risk generally will be equivalent to that of the underlying instruments.
 Investments in structured securities are generally of a class that is either subordinated or unsubordinated to the right of payment of another class.
 Subordinated structured securities typically have higher yields and present greater risks than unsubordinated structured securities.
 Structured securities are typically sold in private placement transactions, and there is currently no active trading market for these securities.
-See also "Additional Information on Portfolio Instruments, Strategies and Investment Policies - Restricted, Non-Publicly Traded and Illiquid Securities."
+See also, "Description of Portfolio Instruments and Investment Policies-Restricted, Non-Publicly Traded and Illiquid Securities."